 In the GET stage, these budding partnerships are supported to explore their collaboration further.
 Finally, they develop their joint impact plans and other opportunities to get into action.

 Humanitarian Organisations, their user tests and next steps

 Important links and documents

 Establish and grow an innovative community of the humanitarian energy landscape At this event, our audience was given a divers programme with a panel discussion and thematic roundtable sessions focused on the exchange of knowledge and experiences regarding the global humanitarian energy challenges.
-Accelerator Programme Findings Without sight on any additional funding or investors 14…Continue readingHumanitarian Energy and Innovation Summit 2021
+Opening keynote Mr. Brian Motherway of the International Energy Agency gave an…Continue readingHumanitarian Energy and Innovation Summit 2021